haidaoxiaofei/cs-latex-template/README.md

 MacTeX (MacOS)
 Texlive (Linux and Windows)

+Q&A:
+1. If eps cannot be convert to pdf, add "-shell-escape" to pdflatex command.

 If you think this template helped you on writing research papers and you work on the related topics, please help to cite some of my publications: